AD92 Political Campaign Activities

-- Publicity.
-All promotional material for political events must include appropriate statements indicating that the University, the University-Sponsor, and University officials do not endorse any political candidate or political organization or any position of a political candidate or political organization.
+- Publicity All promotional material for political events must include appropriate statements indicating that the University, the University-Sponsor, and University officials do not endorse any political candidate or any position of a political candidate.
 Subject to this restriction, University officers may otherwise publicize the event in any appropriate manner and encourage or arrange for coverage by media organization, including University media.

 - Costs, Expenses, Fees and Honoraria.
 The University-Sponsor must pay all facility charges and ancillary service costs associated with the event, including but not limited to custodial, parking, equipment setup and operation, and security.
-No compensation, honorarium, or expenses may be paid to or on behalf of any political candidate or political organization.
+No compensation, honorarium, or expenses may be paid to or on behalf of any political candidate.

 - No admission fee may be charged for such events.

 - No political fundraising activities may be conducted at such events.

 The above mentioned terms and conditions do not apply when an individual is invited by the University in their official capacity (e.g., as a sitting public official, field expert, public figure/celebrity) and not in their capacity as a political candidate.
 For such events, a non-partisan atmosphere should be maintained and the individual must only speak in their non-candidate capacity and make no reference to the election.
 Communications regarding the event should indicate the capacity in which the individual is appearing and should not mention the individual’s candidacy or the election.

 Recognized Student Organizations seeking to sponsor a political event on campus must do so in accordance with the policies and procedures established by Student Affairs for student organization-sponsored events in general.